-The background mode enables you to execute NDMCOM using a disk file containing Connect:Direct HP NonStop commands as input.
-All Connect:Direct HP NonStop commands, except the FC command, are used in this mode.
+The background mode enables you to execute NDMCOM using a disk file containing Sterling Connect:Direct for HP NonStop commands as input.
+All Sterling Connect:Direct for HP NonStop commands, except the FC command, are used in this mode.

 CB Function